 There will be one award for each category for both small and large booths.
 A booth may only win one category.

 Awards to Booths in the following categories:

-- 1. Best Use of Theme.

-- 2. Most Creative
+- 1. Most Creative

-- 3. Best Display of Projects
+- 2. Best Display of Projects

-- 4. Best Explanation of Club Work
+- 3. Best Explanation of Club Work

-- 5. People's Choice (voted throughout the week)
+- 4. People's Choice (voted throughout the week)